-DataFlow is a library to easily build Python iterators for efficient data loading.
+DataFlow is a library to build Python iterators for efficient data loading.

 get_data() generator method,

-A datapoint must be a list of Python objects which I called the
+A datapoint is a list of Python objects which is called the

 components of a datapoint.

-For example, to train on MNIST dataset, you can build a DataFlow with a
+Example: to train on MNIST dataset, you may need a DataFlow with a

 a numpy array of shape (64, 28, 28), and an array of shape (64,).

 Composition of DataFlow¶

 One good thing about having a standard interface is to be able to provide the greatest code reusability.
 There are a lot of existing DataFlow utilities in tensorpack, which you can use to compose complex DataFlow with a long data pipeline.
 A common pipeline usually would read from disk (or other sources), apply augmentations, group into batches, prefetch data, etc. A simple example is as the following: